jermp/lphash/README.md

     git submodule update --init --recursive

 K-mers can have maximal lengths of both 32 or 64, depending on their definition found in the file `include/compile_constants.tpd` (either uint64_t or kmer128_t).
-While larger 128 bit k-mers also work for k <= 32 without problems, we recommend to use the right type whenever possible, for maximum optimization.
+Although larger 128-bit k-mers also work for k <= 32, we recommend to use the right type whenever possible, for maximum optimization.

 To compile the code for a release environment (see file `CMakeLists.txt` for the used compilation flags), it is sufficient to do the following: